 The City will contribute 100% of the employee premium for the Dental Care Program as provided by the City of Pasadena.
-In addition, effective January 1, 2011, the City will contribute up to \$85.40 per month for an employee who covers one or more dependents.
+In addition, the City will contribute up to \$55.00 per month for the employee who covers one or more dependents.

-C. Health Insurance/Employee Option Benefit Fund (EOBF)
+C. Health Insurance

-Employees of this Association may participate in the Public Employees Retirement System Medical Program as provided by The City of Pasadena.
-The City will contribute a monthly amount towards the premium for health insurance as provided under the Public Employee Retirement System Medical Program.
+Employees of this Association may participate in the State PERS Medical Program as provided by the City of Pasadena.
+The City will contribute a monthly amount towards the premium for health insurance as provided under the Public Employees Retirement System Medical Program.